Platform Engineer Activity: Setup Role-Based Access Control

 g, group:default/platformengineers, role:default/platformengineer

-3. The result is that users belonging to platformengineers group can create Catalog Entities
+The result is that users belonging to platformengineers group can create Catalog Entities.

-5. There are 3 sections in the Developer Hub configuration that need to be setup.
+3. There are 3 sections in the Red Hat Developer Hub configuration that need to be modified.
 All of them are under -- RBAC -- blocks.
 You can use CMD + / or CTRL + / keys to uncomment the blocks.

-1. Look for the first --- RBAC --- block; This has the janus-idp-backstage-plugin-rbac dynamic plugin which allows you to assign permissions to users and groups; highlight this block and uncomment
+1. Look for the first block; This enables the janus-idp-backstage-plugin-rbac dynamic plugin which allows you to assign permissions to users and groups; highlight this block and uncomment it.

 rbac block1

-2. The second --- RBAC --- block sets the admin users and references to the ConfigMap we referred to in the prev section; highlight and uncomment.
+2. The second block defines RBAC admin users and references the file contained in ConfigMap explained in the previous section; highlight and uncomment it.

 rbac block2

-3. The final -- RBAC -- sets up the volumes and mounts needed to enable the RBAC config.
-This section is a bit long and so the screenshot is edited for brevity; highlight the whole section and uncomment.
+3. The final block sets up the volumes and mounts the file from the ConfigMap to enable the RBAC configuration.
+This section is a bit long, so the screenshot is edited for brevity; highlight the whole section and uncomment it.

 rbac block3

-6. Visit the backstage Application in OpenShift GitOps and click Refresh.
-Wait till it turns Healthy
+4. Visit the backstage Application in OpenShift GitOps (login using admin/{openshift_gitops_password}) and click Refresh.
+Wait until it reports a Healthy status.

 As a Platform Engineer